ICEPAY/OpenCart-3.x/README.md

 ICEPAY OpenCart 3.x Online Payment Module is compatible with the following OpenCart versions:
 **3.0.0.0**; **3.0.1.1**; **3.0.1.2**; **3.0.2.0**

+Compatibility with other versions of OpenCart has not been tested.

 ## License ##

 This module is available under the BSD-2-Clause.
 See the LICENSE file for more information.

 ## Installation ##

-[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of OpenCart Online Payment Module version 3.0.0.
+[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of *OpenCart 3.x Online Payment Module version 3.0.0*.
 The archive contains the module, README, LICENSE, and user manual files.

-To upload ICEPAY OpenCart 3.x Online Payment Module, navigate to Extensions -> Extension Installer and click on the Upload button [Fig.1].
+To upload *ICEPAY OpenCart 3.x Online Payment Module*, navigate to **Extensions** -> **Extension Installer** and click on the **Upload** button [Fig.1].

 Fig. 1